pivotal/docs-tap/getting-started/iterate-new-app.md

 Debug your cluster either on the application or in your local environment.

-Follow the following steps to debug your cluster:
+Use the following steps to debug your cluster:

 1. Set a breakpoint in your code.
-2. Right-click the file `workload.yaml` within the `config` directory, and select **Tanzu: Java Debug Start**.
+2. Right-click the file `workload.yaml` within the `config` directory and select **Tanzu: Java Debug Start**.
 In a few moments, the workload is redeployed with debugging enabled.
-You are going to see the "Deploy and Connect" Task complete and the debug menu actions are available to you, indicating that the debugger has attached.
+The "Deploy and Connect" Task completes and the debug menu actions are made available to you, indicating that the debugger has attached.
 3. Navigate to `http://localhost:8080` in your browser.
 This hits the breakpoint within VS Code.
 Play to the end of the debug session using VS Code debugging controls.

 ## <a id="monitor-running-app"></a>Monitor your running application